Ichum Lairembi: Legends

 In a legend, Princess Thoibi of Ancient Moirang was once ordered by the King of Moirang to throw an egg.
 So, she and her slaves proceeded to a journey to carry on the task.
 The egg they brought fell on ground and got broken at the area of Goddess Ichum Lairembi in Khurkhul.
 From that time onwards, they started to live in the place and celebrate Lai Haraoba festival to please Goddess Ichum Lairembi.

 Festival

+Every year, the villagers offer their yearly harvest to the goddess which the villagers call the ceremony as CHAKLONG KATPA.
+On this very day, the villagers offer paddy,vegetables,sweets,etc. One of the most sacred practice performed on the day is SAIREN KATPA (a sacrifice usually, a pig).
+What made it so special about it is, the pig, during the sacrifice should not squeal.
+If it squeal, it is considered a bad sign for the year.
+Every year, boys above 21Years of age are newly registered as the member to serve the goddess, the practice is called THOU CHANBA.